samplesk/CCPD/AddEditNewFellowship.md

 ## Format to follow when editing Sheet 1:
 Sheet 1 is how the sheets will be displayed to the website visitors:
-The format to follow is not aws strict for sheet 1.
-Just make sure that when you add a
+The format to follow is not as strict for sheet 1.
+Just make sure that when you add a new fellowship or remove a fellowship

 ## Format to follow when editing Sheet 2:
 Sheet 2 is invisible on the website, no one will need to see it except the code itself.